Improving outcomes for children

 After further engagement with the sector, it became clear that there was opportunity to co-design a new pathway of care for maternity services to enable a families' midwife, child health nurse and GP to work more closely together.
 With the Caboolture Hospital maternity service and community child health service, the Health Alliance co-designed a new pathway of antenatal and postnatal care, known at the 'Starting Well Initiative' focussed on four key elements:

 - increased continuity of midwifery care with a named midwife

 - warm transitions and increased uptake of child health services

 - co-location of maternity services and child health services in the community

 - increased connections with primary care

-The pathway began in February 2020, with significant positive early outcomes.
+The pathway began in February 2020, with significantly positive early outcomes.
 The Health Alliance is supporting the monitoring and quality improvement of the pathway.